 All individuals noted in Table 3.2 were contacted and offered an opportunity to meet with the team one-on-one.
 Where acceptable to the stakeholder, the interviews were recorded to allow the researchers to review and identify places of high cultural value.
 Transcripts were returned to the stakeholder and recordings were not retained permanently by the researchers.
-A copy of the consent form used is attached as Appendix A. In general, each meeting and interview involved multiple follow up phone calls with the First Nation participant.
+In general, each meeting and interview involved multiple follow up phone calls with the First Nation participant.
 In cases where individuals had other commitments alternative opportunities were provided including phone calls, the opportunity to email the team, face to face meeting on alternative days and virtual meetings.